 Accounts receivable are from families and third-party payors and are reported net of estimated contractual adjustments and allowances for bad debts.
-Third-party payors consist primarily of commercial insurance carriers.
+Third-party payors consist primarily of commercial insurance carriers and governmental programs.
 Accounts receivable consisted of the following at August 31: